PayorCRM/help/setting-up-invoice-reminders.md

-**Automating your collections**
+# Setting up Invoice Reminders

 To automate your collections process first you will need to come up with you collections strategy .Are there certain customers / invoice amounts / dates  for which you want PayorCRM to send automated mail reminders

 For eg :